fabiomantel/Talk2Close/project-documentation/feature-multi-file-processing.md

 - ✅ Provider testing and validation interfaces
 - ✅ Tabbed navigation and user-friendly UI
 - ✅ **NEW**: Global configuration panel with processing settings and retry logic
-- ✅ **NEW**: Notification management panel with multi-provider support
+- ✅ **NEW**: Complete notification management panel with all 4 provider types
+- ✅ **NEW**: Development-friendly skip test functionality
+- ✅ **NEW**: Fixed field name mappings and API response handling

 #### **API Integration (100% Complete)**
 - ✅ Centralized API service with comprehensive methods